home-assistant/home-assistant.io/source/_integrations/climate.knx.markdown

   default: false
   type: boolean
 on_off_state_address:
-  description: KNX address for gathering the current state (on/off) of the climate device.
+  description: KNX address for gathering the current state (on/off) of the climate device. *DPT 1*
   required: false
   type: string
 min_temp: